salsita/node-pg-migrate/README.md

 In that case you need to run `node-pg-migrate unlock` to release the lock again.

+## Transpiling Babel or Typescript

+You can use babel or typescript for transpiling migration files.
+It requires a little setup to use:

+1. Update `scripts` section in your `package.json` to contain `'migrate': 'node migrate.js'`
+1. Create `migrate.js` file with contents:

+    ```
+    // require('babel-core/register')( { ... your babel config ... } );
+    // require('ts-node').register( { ... your typescript config ... } );
+    require('./node_modules/node-pg-migrate/bin/node-pg-migrate');
+    ```

+    Uncomment/Use either babel or typescript hook and adjust your config for compiler.
+    You can then use migration as usual via e.g. `npm run migrate up`. :tada:

 ## Defining Migrations

 When you run `node-pg-migrate create` a new migration file is created that looks like this: